ThinkingJoules/smdiff/README.md

 All windows are effectively `source_segment_position: 0` and `source_segment_size: size of file`.
 This change allows us to mix Copy operations from both the Dictionary (initial file) and the Output (target file) in a single 'window' (called sections in SMDIFF).

 ## Windows
 Windows are now just output buffer boundaries (called sections).
 They really don't serve any purpose except to limit output size for any single group of instructions.
+Secondary Compression occurs inside of each section.

 ## Formats
 I baked in the 'interleaved' vs 'segregated' flags that Google's open-vcdiff C++ impl added.
 Segregated usually helps secondary compressors achieve better compression of the unmatched Add bytes, but if you don't have very many, then it is better to just interleave them.